How Accurate Is GPS Tracking?

 The Future of Vehicle Tracking

-Over the past few years, we have become almost reliant on high accuracy GPS to track vehicles and navigate and such is the demand for the technology that the future is likely to bring even further technological advancements.
+Over the past few years, we have become almost reliant on high accuracy GPS to track vehicles and navigate.
+The demand for the technology means the future is likely to bring even further technological advancements.
 It is likely we will see more GPS satellites orbiting the Earth to make pinpointing the location of a vehicle even more accurate and areas where the signal is weak or intermittent are also likely to be improved.

 Vehicle tracking devices are accurate to an impressive degree.
 Most users would agree that the ability to track a vehicle to within three metres from a remote location is more than adequate.